This site is intended for US healthcare professionals only

 logo lockup showing the CABOMETYX product logo & the OPDIVO product logo

-1L aRCC treatment that offers a balance of data: superior OS, safety and tolerability, and patient-reported quality of life1-3*
+A first-line aRCC treatment that offers a balance of data: superior OS, safety and tolerability, and patient-reported quality of life.1-3*

 *Superior OS vs sunitinib in patients with previously untreated aRCC.
 Primary analysis OS results: 40% reduction in risk of death with CABOMETYX + OPDIVO vs sunitinib (HR=0.60; 98.89% CI: 0.40-0.89; P=0.001); median OS was not reached in either arm.
 The primary endpoint was PFS, and secondary endpoints included OS, ORR, and safety.
 Quality of life was evaluated as an exploratory endpoint using the FKSI-19 scale, and the clinical significance is unknown.1,2

-Based on IQVIA data as of June 2024.
+Based on IQVIA BrandImpact data as of December 2024.
 Subject to change without notice.4

 Hear a variety of experts evaluate hypothetical patient cases and the use of CABOMETYX for aRCC in this original video series.